-Eminem Posts Ten-Minute Freestyle Name-Dropping Reese Witherspoon, Justin Bieber, And Many More
+Eminem Posts Ten Minute Freestyle Name Dropping Reese Witherspoon, Justin Bieber, And Many More

 — Marshall Mathers (@Eminem) December 1, 2018

-Eminem is touring Australia in late-February and into early-March on the 2019 Rapture tour.
+Eminem is touring Australia in late February and into early March on the 2019 Rapture tour.
 Fans in North America have speculated that the Australian tour may be a warm-up for an incoming North American tour.
 As of the time of this writing no North American tour has been announced.